Send the link below via email or IMCopy

 -It provides us with a curriculum map, so we can effectively teach all the essential standards to prepare them for 4th grade

 -Curriculum Map helps us use the state standards to guide us rather than our teacher materials

 How you can help...

 -Thank you for those of you that signed up to volunteer.
-We will be utilizing you throughout the year.
+We will be going through volunteer sheets and we'll contact you when volunteer help is needed.

 - Donating food for Rocky when we have Green Team because our class is responsible for feeding Rocky that week (He LOVES fruit & green veggies!)

--This is my fifth year teaching 3rd grade at Cambridge.
+-This is my sixth year teaching 3rd grade at Cambridge (THE BEST GRADE EVER!).

 -Although I have no kids of my own, I have an adorable dog named Ella.